 Not wanting to reinvent the wheel, we’ve taken inspiration from Linux and the software development world.
 The package management system can be broken down into three main areas.

 The package server is the heart of the system.
-It can be hosted almost anywhere and keeps the packages organised for its clients – the command line tool and Rhino (via integrations).
+Once created, packages are pushed to the server to share them with others.
+It keeps the packages organised for its clients – the command line tool and Rhino (via integrations).

 Command Line Tool

 The command line tool provides a basic interface but with full functionality.

 It is modelled on well known domain-specific package managers such as Ruby’s

 gem and Python’s

 pip.
 It communicates with the server as well as hooking